eth-cscs/Prace-5IP/docs/linear_algebra/README.md

 - DLA routines C++ wrappers (Not yet supported)
 - DLA routines Fortran wrappers (Not yet supported)

-# List of DLA packages
+## List of supported DLA packages

+The DLA library supported are:
 - ScaLAPACK (MKL, Libsci, Netlib, ...)
+(Not yet supported)
-- ELPA
+- ELPA (Not yet supported)
-- D-Plasma (ParSEC)
+- D-Plasma (ParSEC) (Not yet supported)
-- Chameleon (StarPU)
+- Chameleon (StarPU) (Not yet supported)

+For more information of which routine of each package is supported see [the list of supported routines](List of supported routines)

-# List of supported routines
+## List of supported routines

-# List of routines with planned support
+## List of routines with planned support

 The routines which will be available are (including the ScaLAPACK corresponding name):
 - Matrix-matrix multiplication (p\*gemm)